Peterpiotr/siguren-documentation/docs/source/archives/user-manual-7-4.rst

 -  Remove the nominal load.

-In the case you change the setting of the torque limiter, you must:
+In the case you change the setting of the MS Torque Limiter, you must:

 -  Power off the installation.

--  Remove the nut of the torque limiter
+-  Remove the nut of the MS Torque Limiter

 -  Add the number of springs provided (See technical sheet of the torque limiter in **appendix 3**)